NCAA Football 09: Demo

 and with 2 minute quarters at varsity level.
 A mascot game is also available with the Florida Gators versus the Texas Longhorns.

-Retired Online Play
+Retired online play

 On February 5, 2011, EA retired online play for several old games, including NCAA Football 09 for all platforms.

 Reception

 The PS3 and Xbox 360 versions of NCAA Football 09 were generally well received by critics, earning scores of 81/100 and 83/100, respectively.
 However, the Wii versions received mixed to negative reactions.